 Social and Scientific Innovation to Achieve the Sustainable Development Goals

-The Jean Monnet Network examines the role of the EU’s Smart Specialisation in linking scientific and social innovation, and how this can deliver global action to address societal challenges.
+The Jean Monnet Network, started in late 2020 and led by the European Union Centre of Excellence at RMIT University, examines the role of the EU’s Smart Specialisation in linking scientific and social innovation, and how this can deliver global action to address societal challenges.
 Smart Specialisation is a direct outcome of European integration and the EU’s economic, social and environmental agenda for a future Europe.
 It links closely with the EU’s commitments to the UN Sustainable Development Goals (SDGs).
 The core question for the Network is: how has European integration enabled deep understanding of how regional innovation can deliver action on societal challenges in Europe and across the globe?

-Experience over the past five years in implementing S3 in EU regions has demonstrated that science and technology innovation can address societal challenges in regions.
-Yet the EU has also experienced the limitations of STI and recognised the importance of socio-ecological innovation.
+Experience over the past five years in implementing the Smart Specilisation Strategy (S3) in EU regions has demonstrated that science and technology innovation can address societal challenges in regions.
+Yet the EU has also experienced the limitations of Science Technology and Innovation (STI) and recognised the importance of socio-ecological innovation.

 The Network will address these issues by:

 - Aligning key researchers to produce a consolidated overview and analysis of the EU’s learning about place-based innovation and its relevance to addressing societal challenges;

 - Consolidating knowledge to assess the relative importance of STI and socio-ecological innovation, thus informing policy and program development;

 - Enhancing linkages amongst researchers and policymakers; and

 - Developing open-access resources for teaching about the EU’s global role in promoting innovation.